-- (a) a Retailer of Last Resort (RoLR) Event as defined in section 122 of the National Energy Retail Law has occurred, and - (b) the Service Provider incurs costs in responding to the RoLR event in accordance with its obligations under the NERL, NERR, NGL or NGR (including Guidelines and procedures that are binding under those instruments), and - (c) the costs are not recoverable by the Service Provider under other provisions of the NERL, NERR, NGL or NGR as in force at the time of the event, including but not limited to rule 531 of the NGR and other pass through events in this Access Arrangement.
+- be the subject of a pass through amount pursuant to rule 531 of the National Gas Rules or Retailer of Last Resort (RoLR) Event as defined in section 167122 of the National Energy Retail Law.
+For the purposes of this event, has occurred, and - (b) the Service Provider may seek to pass through amounts that incurs costs in responding to the RoLR event in accordance with its obligations under the NERL, NERR, NGL or NGR (including Guidelines and procedures that are binding under those instruments), and - (c) the costs are not recoverable by the Service Provider is entitled to be paid (but which are or will be unpaid as a result of a Network User Failure Event) for under other provisions of the NERL, NERR, NGL or NGR as in force at the provisiontime of the Reference Service, including the revenue impact the Service Provider sustains or will sustain as a result of those unpaid amounts. event, including but not limited to rule 531 of the NGR and other pass through events in this Access Arrangement.

-Note for the avoidance of doubt, in making a determination on a Network User Failure Event pursuant to clause 3.4(i), the AER will have regard to, amongst other things, the extent to which the Service Provider has taken steps to minimise the costs associated with its responsibilities in a RoLR Event, both prior to, and after, the RoLR Event was triggered;
+Note for the avoidance of doubt, references to incurring "costs" in in making a determination on a Network User Failure Event pursuant to clause include these amounts 3.4(i), the AER will have regard to, amongst other things, the extent to which the Service Provider has taken steps to minimise the costs associated with its responsibilities in a RoLR Event, both prior to, and after, the RoLR Event was triggered;